 Acceptance of Undergraduate Credits from Other Institutions

 Only credits that are applicable to the student’s current/active academic program will be transferred and transcripted towards a Charter Oak degree.
 Degree applicable credit is credit needed to complete the primary Major/Concentration along with other college requirements including Liberal Arts, General Education, Upper Level, and Free Electives.
-If a student changes their Major/Concentration after enrollment, transfer credit that may have applied to the first degree but is no longer applicable to the new degree will be removed from the transcript.
+If a student changes their Major/Concentration after enrollment, transfer credit will be re-evaluated against the new Major/Concentration for degree applicability.

-The College will allow 9 credits from a completed graduate program to be applied toward any Charter Oak undergraduate degree, major, or concentration of 36 credits or more if the graduate credits subsume or duplicate the undergraduate credits.
-If the undergraduate certificate is less than 36 credits, no more than 6 credits will be accepted in transfer.
+The College will allow up to 9 credits from a completed graduate program to be applied toward a Charter Oak undergraduate degree if the graduate credits subsume or duplicate the undergraduate credits.
+Graduate transfer credits cannot be used as electives in the undergraduate program.
 Graduate courses transferred in to meet undergraduate requirements may not be used as part of a future graduate program at Charter Oak.
 (Note: If there is a specific transfer limit on the undergraduate major/concentration/certificate that is more restrictive, that policy would apply.)